How to watch the Harry Potter movies in chronological order

-Harry Potter is a series beloved by the world.
+The wizarding world of Harry Potter is a phenomenal gift that J.K.
+Rowling gave to fans of fantastical stories.
 There are eight Harry Potter movies in chronological order, the events of which follow the exact sequence as the release dates of the films.

 However, there is the spin-off series of films, known as Fantastic Beasts, which is sort of a prequel to the original franchise.
 They focus only on Harry Potter’s story.